aherbert/gdsc-smlm/docs/results_plugins.rst

        * ``XY Precision``: Use the localisation XY precision (in nm).
        * ``XYZ Deviations``: Use the fitting deviations of the XYZ parameters (in nm).

+   * - Colour mode
+     - Set the mode used to assign colour to each localisation.

+       * ``Depth``: Use the z-depth.
+       * ``ID``: Use the localisation ID.
+For example identifiers may be assigned by clustering.

    * - Depth mode
      - Applies to 2D datasets.